mainmatter/rust-python-interoperability/book/src/03_concurrency/01_python_threads.md

    On the other side of the pipe, the child process deserializes the byte stream back into Python objects using `pickle` and passes them to the target function.\
    This all system has higher overhead than a "simple" deep copy.

+[^mmap]: Common workarounds include memory-mapped files and shared-memory objects, but these can be quite difficult to work with.
+They also suffer from portability issues, as they rely on OS-specific features.